 Section 3 of the Act states that only those individuals who possess a valid license issued in accordance with the provisions of the Act are entitled to possess any firearm or ammunition.
 The 1959 act permits individuals to possess a maximum of three firearms.
 The excess, if any, is to be deposited at the nearest police station within 90 days of the commencement of the Act.

-Applications for the grant of an arms license are required to be made to the appropriate licensing authority in the proper form with the required documents and fee.
-The minimum age which an individual needs to be in order to be eligible to possess a firearm is 21 years.
+Applications for the grant of an arms license are required to be made to the appropriate licensing authority in the proper form with the required documents and fees.
+The minimum age that an individual needs to be in order to be eligible to possess a firearm is 21 years.
 In the case of a ‘junior target shooter’, however, an individual of 16 years of age is allowed to possess a firearm.

 An individual’s application for a license must be accompanied by documents such as identity proof, address proof, proof of age and education, four passport size photographs, income tax returns for the last three years and a character certificate as well as physical and mental health certificates.